 Compliance Statement: This field is filled out automatically.
 The result is based on whether or not the actual airflow meets the required airflow for all zones

+Section F. Central Fan Ventilation Cooling System Airflow Rate Measurement

+Required Ventilation System Airflow Rate (cfm): This field is filled automatically.
+The target is based on the airflow rate specified on the CF2R-MCH-01.

+Actual System Ventilation Airflow Rate Measurement (cfm): Enter the actual tested value of the airflow measured using the apparatus specified above.

+Compliance Statement: This field is filled automatically.
+Compliance requires that the measured airflow meets the airflow target.

-Section F. Additional Requirements
+Section G. Additional Requirements

 This field must be a true statement (or not applicable) for the system to comply.